-The Mifa, which celebrated its 30th anniversary in 2015, is held in over 4,300 m² of exhibition space and welcomes over 660 international exhibiting companies.
+The Mifa, which celebrated its 30th anniversary in 2015, is held in over 7,231 m² of which 5,300 m² is for marquees and the chill-out area, and is hosting over 800 international exhibiting companies.

 Exchanging ideas about all aspects of a film; either how it was made or distributed and talking about the creative, technical or business side of the process.
 Three types of conferences are offered, along with Masterclasses, Making of sessions, Keynote speeches, Work in Progress and Studio Focus sessions!

 The Mifa Pitches and Mifa Recruitment are exceptional moments of exchange between animation professionals and future talents.

 These sessions take place on different floors and reception rooms of the Impérial Palace: Salle de l’Europe and Rotonde de l’Europe (1st floor) for the pitch sessions and Petit Salon, Prestige, Wagner (4th floor) for the recruitment sessions.

 Initiatives and events